 - Add a couple of extra chocolate chips on top right before baking.

-- Top with sea salt for the perfect sweet, salty and caramely flavor combination.
+- Top with sea salt for the perfect sweet, salty and caramel flavor combination.

-If you’re really looking for a sweet treat this summer, sandwich 2 brown butter cookies between a scoop of ice cream to make the perfect ice cream sandwich.
-You’re welcome. ;)
+- Sandwich 2 brown butter cookies between a scoop of vanilla ice cream to make the perfect ice cream sandwich.

 Ingredients